-- A. Standardize prehospital care for Clark County. - B. Provide the Emergency Medical Technician with a framework for prehospital care and an anticipation of supportive orders from Medical Control. - C. Provide hospital physicians and nurses with an understanding of what aspects of patient care have been stressed to the EMT/EMT-P and what their treatment capabilities may be. - D. Provide the basic framework on which the Medical Program Director can audit the performance of both basic and advanced life support personnel. - E. Differentiate between basic and advanced life support procedures.
+- A. Standardize prehospital care for Clark County. - B. Provide the Emergency Medical Technician with a framework for prehospital care and an anticipation of supportive orders from Medical Control. - C. Provide hospital physicians and nurses with an understanding of what aspects of patient care have been stressed to the EMTs and Paramedics and what their treatment capabilities may be. - D. Provide the basic framework on which the Medical Program Director can audit the performance of both basic and advanced life support personnel. - E. Differentiate between basic and advanced life support procedures.
 ALS procedures will be identified by a preceding the procedure.
-A is intended to identify an ALS therapy to be used only with Medical Control Physician concurrence. - F. Identify Pediatric specific treatment, procedures and medications.
-EMT's and Paramedics should consult Pediatric length-based guides to ensure appropriate dosing of medications. - F. Expedite patient delivery to institutions best equipped to handle their specific problems.
+A is intended to identify an ALS therapy to be used only with Medical Control Physician concurrence. - F. Identify pediatric specific treatment, procedures and medications.
+EMTs and Paramedics should consult pediatric guides to ensure appropriate dosing of medications. - F. Expedite patient delivery to institutions best equipped to handle their specific problems.